 There are four animal programs on the following topics: fish, birds, marine mammals and being a bay scientists.
 The class programs are three hours and consists of informational power point and videos, and two hours of interactive stations.
 When the children rotate through hands-on stations, we utilize real artifacts or live animals if possible.
 Cost $194 for three hours and packet materials.
 See what a teacher has to say about our fish program.

 - FISH.
 (2nd- 12th grades)We will explore the ins and outs of fish and sharks that live in the Bay.
-Through fish printing and internal and external anatomy you'll learn some exciting ways to teach.
-Wrkshp.
-Oct.
-22. Class dates Nov.13,14, 15, 19,20,21,22.
+Hands on experience through fish printing and dissecting a Northern anchovie. add to the aquarium observations andviewing scales and gills under a microscope.

-- BIRDS (K-12)This program teaches the life skill of bird watching through multimedia presentations and hands-on activity stations: feathers, conservation, sounds, eggs and nests.
+- BIRDS (K-12)This program focusues on what makes a bird a bird through multimedia presentations and hands-on activity stations: feathers, conservation, sounds, eggs and nests.
+Inadvertantly teaches the life skill of bird watching.
 We'll take a practice walk to identify local marine and land birds.
-Teacher inservice Nov.
-19th Class dates: Dec.
-11,12,13,17, 18, 19,20.

 - BAY SCIENTIST, (3rd-12th) A field and lecture class exploring marine life of the rocky shore and docks.
-We will handle a wide variety of marine life, do water chemistry, and explore the world of plankton.
-Inservice date Jan 28.
-Class dates: Feb.12, 13, 14, 18,19, 20, 21.
-(Full)
+We handle a wide variety of invertebrate marine life,utilizing our wonderful projecting microscopes.
+Students do water chemistry, and explore the world of plankton.

 Sailing Boat Trip Programs